leonardolessa/lessa/cv.md

 **2013 ~ 2015** - SmartWay English School - Advanced Level

-##Professional Experiences
+## Professional Experiences

 **03/2013 ~ 10/2013** - Quadro Soluções Web
 Worked as web developer using Wordpress as main technology to create institutional websites.
 Mainly editing and creating wordpress themes.

 **11/2013 ~ 04/2014** - Conrad Caine GmbH
-Started to work at Conrad Caine as a trainee, working 30h a week while studying, worked in a couple of projects mainly using HTML, CSS and Javascript.
+Started to work at Conrad Caine as a trainee, working 30h a week while studying, worked in a couple of projects to several companies like Siemens, Deutsche Bank and Europen Patent Office, mainly using HTML, CSS and Javascript.

 **05/2014 ~ 12/2015** - Conrad Caine GmbH
 After the six months internship contract was over, I was hired as a formal employee of the company, in the meanwhile, I was integrated as a member of the Deutsche Bank team, the team responsible for the development of a series of websites of the Deutsche Asset & Wealth Management sector.

 **01/2016 ~ current** - Senior Sistemas
-Working as a Front-end Developer using AngularJS as main technology in SPA projects.
+I was hired to be part of the evolution of the ERP product of the company from the software to the web, worked in many projects mainly in finance, but still supporting other areas.

-##Personal Experiences
+## Personal Experiences

 **Mywallet**
 Developed a financial control system, it was my theses graduation subject, the main technologies used were: